 Classroom Newsletter and Other Sources of Information

-By Monday afternoon of each week, your child’s teacher will have a weekly classroom newsletter for you to read – this newsletter will be sent to your family’s email addresses on file.
+By Monday morning of each week, your child’s teacher will have a weekly classroom newsletter for you to read – this newsletter will be sent to your family’s email addresses on file.
 This newsletter lists the weekly curriculum objectives for the classroom, upcoming events and deadlines, homework details, and other important events.
 PLEASE read your child’s classroom newsletter EVERY WEEK!!
 By doing this, you will stay abreast of the happenings in your child’s classroom.
 If you have questions about anything in the weekly classroom newsletter, be sure to ask your child’s teacher.

 In addition, on the first day of school, you will receive a Welcome Letter from your child’s teacher which discusses all nuances of this classroom.
 Please read through this information to better understand your child’s day at The Prep School.

 There is also a ROLLING CALENDAR found on our website which is kept up-to-date!
 Feel free to check this out at any time!

 The Prep School Curriculum

 The Prep School offers a strong, academic curriculum in which the students work at their own pace and on an individually designed program; a positive child centered environment in which students explore the activities that make up their world; and valuable peer interaction skills in which students will make friends and resolve conflicts successfully.

 During the week, The Prep School’s curriculum may also be enriched with Music, Spanish, Library, Art or PE classes.

 At The Prep School, class time curriculum involves math, reading readiness, science experiments, movement activities, art projects, food projects, music activities, circletime and games surrounding a particular letter of the week.
 Each student also enjoys learning through their play in one of our educational centers.